dgmiller/portfolio/README.md

 ## Recommender System

 One way to recommend products to customers is to look at what other similar customers bought.
 In this case, we define similarity to be the cosine similarity of two feature vectors.
-Using `data/example.csv`, we can generate recommendations for customers based on their previous purchases.

 ```python
 # dictionary converts customer id to customer name